 Siobhan is the Headteacher of Hackney New Primary School, which she has led since it opened in 2015.
 Prior to that, she was the Deputy Headteacher at a successful primary school in Camden.
 With her leadership input, the school improved rapidly and was judged by OFSTED as ‘Outstanding’ in February 2014.
 It has been recognised as one of the top performing schools nationally, notably for the achievement of its disadvantaged children.
 Siobhan has considerable experience across a variety of schools and organisations in the private sector.
 She has supported schools in a range of ways including mentoring school leaders, staff professional development and speaking at regional conferences.

 Shantella Campbell is a parent governor.
-She is a professional hair stylist and a teacher for students who are studying for an NVQ in hair.
+She is a technical colour director and a teacher for students who are studying for an NVQ in hair.
 Her professional experience includes managing a busy city salon, assessing and marking assignments, and supporting and guiding students to develop their goals and to achieve their targets effectively.

 David is chairman of the ROBUS Multi Academy Trust and an Executive Lead for Ambition School Leadership, which is building a network of exceptional school leaders across England and Wales.
 Following a successful career in the military, David has developed significant board-level experience in public affairs, leadership and change, and has delivered board effectiveness reviews across Whitehall and the corporate & non-profit sectors.
 He is a frequent consultant to government.